AJohnstone2007/referenceLanguageCorpora/README.md

 ## Subdirectories

-1. **languages** contains grammars and example inputs for well some well-known general purpose languages.
+**languages** contains grammars and example inputs for well some well-known general purpose languages.
 The **rhul** subfolders contain examples that we have used in many of our research papers.
 For some languages we have also included large sets of examples drawn from publicly available repositories: we thank the owners for making the material available.
 See the README.md file in individual directories for details on how these corpora were constructed.

-2. **languages/ambiguityTest** contains 'torture' grammars designed to stress-test generalised parsing algorithms.

-3. **experiments** contains scripts for running experiments using our own parser implementations, and data collected from those experiments.
+**experiments** contains scripts for running experiments using our own parser implementations, and data collected from those experiments.

 ## 'str' and 'tok' variants